AI Research — 2026 Update

 This evolution has been observed not just through research but through building.
 The OpenClaw system, designed and operated as a personal production platform, is a direct product of the agentic AI patterns described in this document.
 Papers about tool use, multi-model orchestration, and autonomous task execution are not evaluated abstractly here — they are tested against a production system that runs 24/7 on real infrastructure with real consequences for failure.
 That practitioner perspective shapes how the research landscape is assessed throughout this document: benchmark scores matter less than whether a capability is robust enough to deploy unsupervised.

-As of early 2026, the AI landscape has shifted decisively from pure generative chat to Agentic Workflows and Test-Time Reasoning.
+As of April 2026, the AI landscape has shifted decisively from pure generative chat to Agentic Workflows and Test-Time Reasoning.
 The most significant developments are not new model architectures but new inference strategies — ways of making existing architectures dramatically more capable by spending more compute at inference time rather than at training time.
+The first months of 2026 have also seen the frontier vendors converge on unified models that absorb previously separate reasoning, coding, and agentic specialists into a single architecture with a dial-able thinking budget.

 Reasoning Models: From Pattern Matching to Deliberation